Sarangu/multi-layer-percepteron/README.md

 ## Problem
 Objective: To implement a multi-layer perceptron (MLP) 3-class classifier with multiple hidden layers and a regularization on the weights.

-Input: Two dimensional input from three separate classes.
+Input: Randomly generated two dimensional input from three separate classes.

 Activiation function: ReLU or leaky ReLU.